boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 certificates ({{normal-certificates}}), but the interactions are with the vendor's service rather than the public CA.

+As currently specified in {{?RFC9345}}, the same name would be issued to all CPE making it impossible to identify whether the delegated credential is issued to the intended CPE or an "evil-twin" CPE.
+This drawback can be corrected by enhancing {{?RFC9345}} to include a string that uniquely identifies the delegated credential (e.g., including hash of customer id or other unique identifier in the FQDN to result in "HASH.cpe.example.com").

 R-REDUCE-CA: yes, somewhat by moving CA signing from public CA to a vendor- or ISP-operated service.